 For the most part, however, you’re not going to see massive swings in the over/under lines.
 Will they shift, move and change?
 Of course.
 Some, though, stay pretty stagnant unless something comes up that people would expect to have a major impact.

 The more you are involved in wagering on totals, the more everything is going to start making sense.
-Until you’ve gained that experience, we’ll give you sports betting tips to help you along.
+Until you’ve gained that experience, here are some sports betting tips to help you along.

 When it comes to NFL over/under betting, games will fall into three categories: Low-scoring, average, and high-scoring.
 Most NFL games are going to fall in the average category, ranging from 42 to 49.5 points.
-Oddsmakers tend to keep teams in this span of points.
+Oddsmakers tend to keep most total lines in this span of points.